xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     ~/ModSecurity# git checkout -b origin/libmodsecurity
     Switched to a new branch 'origin/libmodsecurity'

-We also need to include the git submodules that libmodsecurity requires:
+Initialize and update the git submodules that libmodsecurity requires:

 .. code::

     ~/ModSecurity# git submodule init
     ~/ModSecurity# git submodule update

-Once this is done, we can configure, build, and install the libmodsecurity
+Finally, configure, build, and install the libmodsecurity library:
-library:

 .. code::

-    ~/ModSecurity# ./configure && make && make install
+    ~/ModSecurity# ./build.sh && ./configure && make && make install

 Building Nginx with libmodsecurity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that libmodsecurity has been installed and is available to be used by third-
-party programs, we can compile Nginx to use the ModSecurity-nginx connector to
+party programs, Nginx can be compiled with the ModSecurity-nginx connector to
 load libmodsecurity and process requests.

 First, grab the source for the Nginx module that communications with